FB-3/more-stardew-pets/README.md

     </ul>
 </details>

-## Enemies
+## Monsters

-Enemies will sometimes appear in your farm, with a maximum of 1 at a time.
+Monsters will sometimes appear in your farm, with a maximum of 1 at a time.
 Clicking on one of them kills it and gives you money to buy decoration.
+You can disable monsters in settings if you don't want them to appear.

 <details>
     <summary style="cursor: pointer">
-        <b>Current enemies:</b>
+        <b>Current monsters:</b>
     </summary>
     <ul>
         <li>Bugs</li>